 During the year, we closed five incidents, all minor.
 Three of these involved the accidental sending of confidential information to the wrong person, either within St Helena or to another clinical professional.
-Another incident involved a lost ID card.
-The fifth incident concerned confidential information being accidentally sent to us by a third party provider.
+Another incident involved lost ID cards.
+The fifth incident involved confidential information being accidentally sent to us by a third party provider.
 All incidents were dealt with promptly, with appropriate reminders of good practice to the staff involved.
 None presented a risk to the rights and freedoms the affected data subjects.